juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 For requesting data and metadata as a data consumer, two endpoints are provided.
-A description request is used for requesting the metadata and a contract request is used for handling out contract agreements requesting the raw data.
+A description request is used for requesting the metadata and a contract request is used for handling out contract agreements to then be able to retrieve raw data from a data provider.

 ![Connector Communication Endpoints](../../assets/images/swagger_communication_endpoints.png)

-> **Important**: For the following guide, note that the `/api/ids/data` endpoint may not be valid
+---

-> for other connector implementations.
-Check at which endpoint the data provider expects the IDS
+**Important**: For the following guide, note that the `/api/ids/data` endpoint may not be valid for other connector implementations.
+Check at which endpoint the data provider expects the IDS messages in advance.

-> messages in advance.
+---

 ### Step 1: Request a Connector's Self-description